tudorpintea999/kailua/book/src/upgrade.md

 * `starting-block-number`: The rollup block number to immediately finalize and start sequencing from.
 * `proposal-output-count`: The number of intermediate output commitments published per proposal.
 * `output-block-span`: The number of rollup blocks each intermediate output commitment must cover.
-* `proposal-time-gap`: The minimum amount of time (in seconds) that must pass before a rollup block can be sequenced.

 ```admonish warning
 The sequencing state at the block `starting-block-number` as reported by the `op-node` will be finalized without delay.